horga83/shellChatGPT/man/chatgpt.sh.1.md

 #### 3. Prompt Engineering and Design

-Very short **INSTRUCTION** to behave like a chatbot are given with `options -ccCC`, unless otherwise explicitly set by the user.
+Very short **INSTRUCTION** to behave like a chatbot are given with chat `options -cc`, unless otherwise explicitly set by the user.

 On chat mode, if no INSTRUCTION is set, a short one is given, and some options auto set, such as increasing temp and presence penalty,